angular/angular/aio/content/start/start-data.md

 ### Use `HttpClient` in the `AppModule`

-Before you can use Angular's HTTP client, you must configure your app to use `HttpClientModule`.
+Before you can use Angular's HTTP client, you must configure your application to use `HttpClientModule`.

-Angular's `HttpClientModule` registers the providers your app needs to use a single instance of the `HttpClient` service throughout your app.
+Angular's `HttpClientModule` registers the providers your application needs to use a single instance of the `HttpClient` service throughout your app.

 1. Open `app.module.ts`.